biocorecrg/nextflow-course-2025-spring/_sources/nextflow_1.rst.txt

 .. note::
   Nextflow is already installed on the machines provided for this course.
-  You need at least Java version 17 for the Nextflow installation (see Nextflow [requirements](https://www.nextflow.io/docs/latest/install.html#requirements)).
+  You need at least Java version 17 for the Nextflow installation (see Nextflow `requirements <https://www.nextflow.io/docs/latest/install.html#requirements>`__).

 .. tip::
   You can check the version for Java by typing::